Gilgamech/CrudRest/README.md

 - GET - Performs specified Action.
 - HEAD - Normal functionality
 - OPTIONS - Normal functionality
-- POST - Performs "login" action if set.
-Otherwise populates Data parameter of the path.
+- POST - Performs the "login" action if set.
+Otherwise it appends the request body to the Data parameter of the Putfile.
 This is often served by a GET request, either directly or after transformation.
 - PUT - Upload a Putfile, like the one just above.
 The Data parameter can be filled in, giving another way to populate this parameter alongside a POST request.
 - DELETE - Deletes the path's Putfile.
 - MERGE - Read only display of Putfile.
 (I ran out of verbs.)